parimal5/CKA/Notes/8. Networking/README.md

 ### Installing CNI in cluster

-- If you are installing new CNI and you need to chage the `CICR range` first download the `CustomResource` yaml file you can get the link from official docs and `curl` that command to get ti downloded.
+- If you are installing new CNI and you need to chage the `CICR range` first download the `CustomResource` yaml file you can get the link from official docs and `curl` that command to get to downloded.
 - And then simply do kubectl apply -f /test.yml to apply the changes.

 ### How to chekc what kind of proxy the `kube-proxy` uses?